charlotte-qazi/ai-charlotte/README.md

 ## Example Queries

 Try asking Charlotte's chatbot:

+**About Professional Experience:**
 - "What is Charlotte's experience at BCG?"
 - "What are Charlotte's technical skills?"
 - "Tell me about Charlotte's AI projects"
 - "What leadership experience does Charlotte have?"

+**About Blog Content & Insights:**
+- "What are your thoughts on building Gen AI for humans?"
+- "What did you learn at Google Women Developer Academy?"
+- "Why is accessibility important in development?"
+- "What impact does coding have on mental health?"

+**General Questions:**
 - "How did Charlotte transition into tech?"
 - "Has Charlotte given any presentations?"